csula/cs590-fall-2015/README.md

 > I was planning to use it within my function, but I got an error which said that "let" function can be used only on vectors (I was trying to use it on a set).
 I wanted to know if there is any particular reason behind this restriction.

 `let` is a clojure special form (fundamental part of the language).
 It's not a function per se.
-That being said, it task a vector as an argument.
-The expansion of the vector a set of variables and their values, respectively.
+That being said, it takes a vector as an argument.
+The expansion of the vector argument is a set of interweaving variables and their values, respectively.

 > And, my other doubt was if I had to create a temporary variable usable only inside a recursive function and if I use "def" function to do that then on every recursive call I will be creating a variable with the same name, will it cause a problem?